 - Property hunter: Home Select property hunter

-- Area: 15th arrondissement, Commerce / La Motte-Picquet neighborhood
+- Area: 15th arrondissement, Commerce / La Motte-Picquet neighbourhood

-- Property type: Four-bedroom, 95 sqm, 5th floor with elevator
+- Property type: Four-room flat, 95 sqm, 5th floor with lift

 - Initial budget: 850,000 euros